This page brings together a range of memoirs and essays that illustrate particular episodes in the family's history. See also:

 - Books - Self-published books - all available for purchase

 - Research - Essays that detail the research methodology that facilitated the discovery of particular episodes in the family's history

 Croker PrizeIn 2014 the Society of Australian Genealogists established the annual Croker Prize for Biography (named in memory of benefactors Colin and Loas Croker).
 The prize is awarded to the author of the best biographical essay submitted in accordance with whatever theme the judges choose for that year.
 Every financial member can submit one entry to the competition each year.

 The following Croker Prize entries that were written and submitted by James Michael Fleming all relate to members of this family.

-- The Clan Keeper - 2016 - about Alice Clarkson Poulton (1860-1927), who founded a tight-knit clan through her inspirational response to much adversity
+- The Clan Keeper - 2016 (The ancestor I most admire) - about Alice Clarkson Poulton (1860-1927), who founded a tight-knit clan through her inspirational response to much adversity

 Collected storiesThese are a few of the interesting stories from our history.

 - An unfortunate family - 1836 - The lives of Mary Lahy and her children comprised an unrelenting series of Dickensian misfortunes and self-inflicted tragedies